-You will complete a one-hour mentoring session a fortnight (plus travel time).
+You will complete a one-hour mentoring session per fortnight (plus travel time).

 By being a mentor you will:

-- work for a leading third-sector organisation and your University
+- Volunteer for a leading third-sector organisation and your University

 How to apply

-University of Nottingham has been working in partnership with IntoUniversity - an educational charity – since 2011.
+University of Nottingham has been working in partnership with the IntoUniversity charity since 2011.